 For example, if you engage in a lot of real-time, casual voice and video conversations with your gaming community or hobbyist groups, I think you’ll find Discord more up your alley.

 Or, if you run a business that relies on meetings and chat for effective team collaboration, Discord might be a better choice.
-I can also see it being great for event planning, group projects, or after-hours team bonding.
+Its channel-based structure also supports an asynchronous-first workflow, allowing conversations to continue throughout the day without requiring everyone to be online at the same time.

 Key Discord features include: